Process optimization in

 Polycondensation

-Polycondensation is the most important step in the polymer resin production.
-LiquiSonic® provides precise monitoring and analysis of your processes - completely maintenance and drift-free.
+Polycondensation is the most important step in polymer resin production.
+LiquiSonic® provides precise monitoring and analysis of your processes - completely maintenance-free and drift-free.

 Reaction monitoring